 - Sender Name Enter the name that is to be used as the sender name.
 Do not use an email address; instead, enter a real name.
 This value is optional; if nothing is supplied, then the List Administrator's address (from the dataset definition) will be shown in the From: field. - Subject Enter the subject line that is to be used for this notification email.
-Below the Subject field is a list of all placeholders that may be included in the subject line.
+In the left pane, there is a list of all placeholders that may be included in the subject line.
 These placeholders will be replaced with suitable values before delivery.
 Enter the placeholder manually into the subject line or click on the link to automatically add the placeholder at the current cursor position. - Body The main edit field for the email body.
-The email will be sent as plain text.
-Enter its content here.
-Below the field a list of all placeholders that may be included in the body is shown.
-These placeholders will be replaced with suitable values before delivery.
-Enter the placeholder manually into the body or click on it to automatically add the placeholder at the current cursor position. - Maximum Line Length Enter the maximum line length for automatic line wrapping of the body content.
-In the body, use [ENTER] to insert a linebreak only when a hard linebreak is actually meant to appear.
-Otherwise, simply leave it to the automatic line wrapping to wrap the longer lines into shorter lines just before delivery. - Language Charset Select the language charset (character encoding) to use for the email delivery.
-The charset should match the language (or the special non-ASCII characters, if any) that were used in the body.
+When defining the email body content, use the drop-down menu to determine what type of content you'll be defining.
+To use the email's body template and provide your own body content, select Notification mail body template inherited, body define below.
+To create an all new email (without template), select All content defined below.